docadam78/vf_project/docs/volfitter_docs.md

 Remove in-the-money (ITM) options so that we fit only out-of-the-moneys (OTMs).
 The OTMs are typically more tightly quoted and contain more useful information.
-More sophisticated schemes are possible, such as taken a blend of near-ITMs and near-OTMs around at-the-money (ATM), but here I favor the simplest approach.
+More sophisticated schemes are possible, such as taking a blend of near-ITMs and near-OTMs around at-the-money (ATM), but here I favor the simplest approach.

 #### NonTwoSidedMarketFilter